 With the success of the STEAMlab, Montana Science Center’s board of directors participated in a “revisioning” process in 2017 that allowed them to reconnect with the most frequent visitors, past board members and community members to address a declining visitation in the overall museum, but increasing visitation in the STEAMlab.
 Through this revisioning process, the Children’s Museum of Bozeman recognized it’s full potential as the Montana Science Center.
 Still a place for play and imagination, but one focused on the values of the community - enhanced engagement and learning in Science, Technology, Engineering, Art and Mathematics.

 In January of 2020, families were welcomed into a new location nearly double the size of the previous location.
-In this new location, families are able to discover new topics of science like Dangerous Nature, the universe, building and engineering.
 With a frequently rotating collection of interactive exhibits, families with children of all ages can explore together in order to spark curiosity and learn through play.
 The exhibit floor also hosts a Science Station featuring activities and experiments to take learning further.
 It frequently features “long term” experiments such as bacteria cultures, live plants, mushroom habitats and worm composting to engage families over a series of visits.
-Each of these activities aims to engage families in meaningful discussions of STEM topics over an activity.